ulixee/hero/unblocked/README.md

 ## Contributing

 We'd love your help improving Unblocked tools.
 Please don't hesitate to send a pull request.
-The best starting place is to add an evasion to the Unblocked [Plugins](./plugins) or to add detections to [DoubleAgent][double-agent]
+The best starting place is to add an evasion to the Unblocked [Plugins](./plugins) or to add detections to [DoubleAgent][double-agent].

 All `Unblocked` projects use eslint for code standards and ensure lint + test are run before allowing any pushes.